mspncp/gosu-wiki/Getting-Started-on-OS-X.md

 ## Prerequisites

 Gosu depends on the [SDL 2 library](http://www.libsdl.org/).
-After installing [Homebrew](http://brew.sh), you can simply run `brew install sdl2`.
+Please install [Homebrew](http://brew.sh) and run `brew install sdl2`.

-If you have not installed a custom Ruby via `rbenv` yet, I recommend also running `brew install ruby`.
+If you have not installed Ruby yet, I recommend also running `brew install ruby`.
 The problem with Apple's built-in Ruby is that it is often outdated and/or broken.
 The popular `rvm` tool is not compatible with Gosu.
 Ruby from Homebrew and `rbenv` are both good choices.

 ### Installing Ruby/Gosu

-Simply install the Gosu gem via `gem install gosu`.
+Install the Gosu gem via `gem install gosu`.

 To test whether everything works as expected, you can use this one-liner, which should open a window: